-Sonya bought 1,000 shares in Tulip Ltd for $$1,500$ includi for $$2,350$.
-She paid $$50$ brokerage on the sale.
-The sale As Sonya bought and sold the shares within 12 months, scapital gain.
-She cannot use the indexation or discount m \$2,350 - (\$1,500 + \$50) = \$800.
+Sonya bought 1,000 shares in Tulip Ltd for \$1,500 including brokerage and sold them less than 12 months later for \$2,350.
+She paid \$50 brokerage on the sale.
+The sale is a CGT event.

+As Sonya bought and sold the shares within 12 months, she uses the 'other' method to calculate her capital gain.
+She cannot use the indexation or discount method.
+Her capital gain is: